ankane/jetpack/README.md

 ### 0.3.0

-Jetpack 0.3.0 greatly reduces the number of files required in your project.
-To upgrade:
+Jetpack 0.3.0 greatly reduces the number of files in your projects.
+To upgrade a project:

 1. Move `packrat/packrat.lock` to `packrat.lock`
 2. Delete the `packrat` directory